I’ve often said that if you look up a list of antonyms for the word “privacy” that “Facebook” would be at the top of the list.

 Things You Do and Information You Provide

 Facebook collects information from you when you sign up for their social network.
-They collect your name, your email address or phone number, your gender and your birthdate.
+They collect your name, your email address or phone number, your gender, and your birthdate.
 That is almost all the information you’re required to furnish when you’re applying for a credit card online.

-Once you’re signed up for Facebook, the data collection and mining begins in earnest.
+Once you’re signed up for Facebook, the data collection and mining begin in earnest.
 The social network collects info about how you use their service, including the types of content you view and engage with, and how much time you spend engaged with that content.

 Things Others Do and Information They Provide